 The UCI works with communities and government agencies at all levels to help monitor and protect the health of coastal water bodies.
 It coordinates the Coastal Lakes Community Observing Network (CLONet), a citizen science partnership with municipalities and community groups dedicated to understanding the causes of environmental problems facing seaside lakes in Monmouth County.
 Through the work of Endowed Associate Professor of Marine Science Jason Adolf and Marine Scientist Jim Nickels, the UCI is engaged in several efforts to study the threats posed to coastal ecosystems by factors such as harmful algal blooms, water pollution, marine debris and sediment contamination.

 The UCI maintains three research vessels, equipment and technologies used to monitor water quality in the region.
 For several years, the UCI operated a network of eight real-time water quality monitoring stations in the northern estuaries of New Jersey in collaboration with the New Jersey Department of Environmental Protection, Barnegat Bay Partnership, Monmouth County Board of Health, local and regional watershed management groups, and other partners.

 Resources and Recent Activities

-- Monmouth University scientists and students have begun a study on the linkage between rainfall and microbial pollution at surfing beaches in New Jersey including Asbury Park, Deal and Long Branch.
+- Monmouth University scientists and students are conducting a study on the linkage between rainfall and microbial pollution at surfing beaches in New Jersey including Asbury Park, Deal and Long Branch.